HeinoPortfolio/Python/SQLLite Example/README.md

 :-----:|:-----:
 SQLite| A compact database

-To run this these scripts you will need to run them in the following order:
+To run this these scripts you will need to run them in this order:
 1. load_pet.py
 2. query_pets.py.